-Yandex Produkcijski Softverski Inženjer plata | RUB 1.73M-RUB 4.33M+ | Levels.fyi
+Yandex Produkcijski softverski inženjer Plata | RUB 1.73M-RUB 4.33M+ | Levels.fyi

-Produkcijski Softverski Inženjer naknada in Russia u Yandex kreće se od RUB 1.73M year za G14 do RUB 4.33M year za G17.
-Medijan year paketa naknade in Russia ukupno iznosi RUB 3.82M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Produkcijski softverski inženjer kompenzacija in Russia u Yandex kreće se od RUB 1.73M po year za G14 do RUB 4.33M po year za G17.
+Medijana year kompenzacionog paketa in Russia iznosi RUB 3.82M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa